 White quartz was all I wanted in our kitchen, laundry and every bathroom when we built, due to it’s low maintenance.
 We used three different kinds.
 I share our 3 kinds of white quartz countertops in our home, with all the details and close ups in this post here!

 Quartz countertops are an excellent choice with all types of design styles!
-Quartz is a manmade material (not a stone!), and known for being strong, easy to clean, no sealing, and scratch resistant.
-It comes with a price though – and falls (generally speaking) somewhere in the range between granite and marble.
+Quartz is a manmade material (not a stone, like quartzite!), and known for being strong, easy to clean, no sealing, and scratch resistant.

 You will find quartz countertops to be stain resistant for the most part- but take heed – it will need extra attention if red wine, tomato sauce, coffee etc. sits for a while.

 Quartz countertops do come in sold white, along with many beautiful dynamic patterns and veining – some that even mimic marble.